lilxyzw/lilToon/Assets/lilToon/README.md

     ii.
 Import ```https://github.com/lilxyzw/lilToon.git?path=Assets/lilToon#master``` from UPM.
 2. Click `Assets/lilToon/Refresh Shaders` in the top menu bar.

+# Shader variations
+- lilToon : This is the normal version.
+Optimizes shaders by using the shader settings instead of the shader keywords.
+- lilToonLite : This is a lightweight version with fixed and limited features.
+It is not affected by shader settings.
+[Details](#about-lite-version)
+- lilToonMulti : This is the version that uses the local shader keyword.
+It is not affected by shader settings.
+[Details](#about-multi-version)

 # How to distribute your works that use lilToon
 I recommend right-clicking on the material and running `lilToon/Remove unused properties` so that the appearance does not change when shader settings are changed.
 It used to be necessary to include lilToonSetting, but now it is not necessary. `Shader Setting` is automatically optimized by scanning materials and animations when importing assets.
 1. Select the folder of your works.